swc-uiuc/shell-genomics/_episodes/02-the-filesystem.md

 This is the full name of your home directory.
-This tells you that you are in a directory called `hpcbioXX`, which sits inside a directory called `a-m`, which sits inside a directory called `home` which sits inside the very top directory in the hierarchy.
+This tells you that you are in a directory called `hpcbioXX`, which sits inside a directory called `a-m`, which sits inside a directory called `home`, which sits inside the very top directory in the hierarchy.
 The very top of the hierarchy is a directory called `/` which is usually referred to as the *root directory*.
-So, to summarize: `dcuser` is a directory in `home` which is a directory in `/`.
+So, to summarize: `hpcbioXX` is a directory in `a-m`, which is a directory in `home`, which is a directory in `/`.

 Now enter the following command:

 ~~~
-$ cd /home/dcuser/dc_sample_data/.hidden
+$ cd home/a-m/hpcbioXX/dc_sample_data/.hidden
 ~~~
 {: .bash}